SapitoSucio/froggo-guides/docs/script_commands.md

 \***openmail**({**<char_id\>**});

-This will open a character's Mail window on the client connected to the invoking character.
+This will open a character`s Mail window on the client connected to the invoking character.

 > This command is not supported for PACKETVER 20150513 or newer.